shikhar3295/adam2392.github.io/content/blog/travel/USA/Travel Blog - Baltimore.md

 2. Q: I only have a day in Baltimore, where should I go?
 A: Miss Shirley's, Woodberry Kitchen, and Chocolate Over Water to eat.
 Inner Harbor and the National Aquarium to see.

+# Images in Baltimore
+Here are some of my favorite photos in Baltimore, taken with my favorite camera: